 - Bias unknown at the beginning of the investigation that substantially impacted the outcome of the investigation

-- New Information, previously unavailable, that would substantially impact the outcome of the investigation
+- New Information, previously unavailable, which would substantially impact the outcome of the investigation

 - Severity of sanction

-All appeals must be received in writing by the deadline indicated in the written outcome letter, with the deadline typically 72 hours after the outcome was given.
-The student should complete the Appeal Form and submit it to the Office of Student Rights and Responsibilities.
+All appeals must be received in writing by the deadline indicated in the written outcome letter, with the deadline (typically 72 hours) after the outcome was given.
+The student should complete the Online Appeal Form (link in the determination letter) and submit it to the Office of Student Rights and Responsibilities.

 Appeals will go to the Vice President of Student Life, who will make a determination based on all materials provided, including the Investigative Report, supplemental documentation, audio interviews, and the appeal form.
 Appeal decisions will generally be completed within 5 business days of the Appeal Form submission, and all parties will be notified of the status of the appeal by the SRR Office.

 Either the Complainant or Respondent may appeal a determination.
 As the university appellate officer, the Vice President for Student Life decides the appeal.
 Typically, they will decide from among the following options, but this list provides only some of the options available to the appellate officer, and each case will be determined on its own merits.